 To have a smooth transition through menopause it is important to balance your adrenals before the transition begins.
 Menopause is a natural transition that occurs when your ovaries stop producing eggs.
-There is a time frame for this process, late forties or early fifties, but where you fall is individualized.
+There is a time frame for this process, the late forties or early fifties, but where you fall is individualized.
 During this time, your body begins to produce less estrogen and progesterone.
-You may experience hot flashes, brain fog, fatigue, anxiety and dryness.
-Your periods may become irregular or stop all together.
+You may experience hot flashes, brain fog, fatigue, anxiety, and dryness.
+Your periods may become irregular or stop altogether.
 Once you have been period free for one year you are considered post-menopause.
-Up until this point, it was primarily the ovaries job to make the hormones.
+Up until this point, it was primarily the ovaries’ job to make the hormones.
 Once you go through menopause and your ovaries stop producing estrogen and progesterone it becomes the job of the adrenals.
 The more dysfunctional your adrenals are when you hit menopause the more difficult the transition can be.

 The entire endocrine system works together to control hormone levels.
-This includes the ovaries, testes, adrenals, thyroid, pituitary and hypothalamus.
+This includes the ovaries, testes, adrenals, thyroid, pituitary, and hypothalamus.
 If any of these glands are out of balance, even slightly, it can wreak havoc on the other glands.
-These glands produce and secrete hormones, chemical messengers which travel in the bloodstream and act on various body tissues to enable them to function correctly.
-As a Functional Diagnostic Nutrition® Practitioner I like to use the Spokes Chart to explain the importance of looking at an individual as a whole while seeking the root cause rather than just treating symptoms.
-On the chart you can see the arrows pointing to and from the center circle called HPA Axis (Hypothalamic-Pituitary-Adrenal Axis) Dysfunction.
+These glands produce and secrete hormones, chemical messengers that travel in the bloodstream and act on various body tissues to enable them to function correctly.
+As a Functional Diagnostic Nutrition® Practitioner, I like to use the Spokes Chart to explain the importance of looking at an individual as a whole while seeking the root cause rather than just treating symptoms.
+On the chart, you can see the arrows pointing to and from the center circle called the HPA Axis (Hypothalamic-Pituitary-Adrenal Axis) Dysfunction.
 If there is HPA Axis dysfunction or what we like to call Metabolic Chaos™, it can affect other functions like Musculoskeletal Health, Detox Capacity, Fat and Protein Metabolism and in turn, dysfunctions on the outer spokes lead back to more Metabolic Chaos™.
 These systems directly influence one another and that is why it is best to evaluate the functions of all the systems.
 Often times when the reproductive hormones are out of balance, they are usually not alone.
 Hormonal imbalances can stem from other issues with the gut, adrenals, thyroid, liver, diet, and lifestyle.
 Sometimes when you work on the why upstream (HIDDEN stressors) the downstream symptoms (hot flashes, fatigue) will improve without direct support.
-Don’t get me wrong, if there is a way to make you feel better quick, we’ll do it but we’ll also be digging deeper to try and find out why the symptoms are happening in the first place.
+Don’t get me wrong, if there is a way to make you feel better quickly, we’ll do it but we’ll also be digging deeper to try and find out why the symptoms are happening in the first place.
 Putting a bandaid on the problem only fixes it temporarily.

 The Spokes Chart